mcroboredo/TSPHS_OPHS/README.md

 This repository organizes the instances used in the manuscript "Branch-cut-and-price algorithms for two routing problems with hotel selection".
 The problems considered in this study are:

-- Traveling Salesman Problem with Hotel Selection (TSPHS)
+- Traveling Salesperson Problem with Hotel Selection (TSPHS)
 - Orienteering Problem with Hotel Selection (OPHS)